 - Scabbed skin

-Side effects can be subtler than the warning signs of meth abuse.
+Side effects can be more subtle than the warning signs of Meth abuse.
 Long-term effects are death, heart and brain disease, psychosis and depression.
-Importantly, individuals who inject meth are at risk of health conditions like HIV and hepatitis C.
+Additionally, individuals who inject Meth are at risk of health conditions like HIV and hepatitis C.

-One of the greatest concerns meth causes among Moreno Valley law enforcement and mental health professionals is the behavior of meth users.
-Continued methamphetamine use often produces strange behavior due to brain damage.
-A survey notes 40% of meth users experience psychotic symptoms.
+One of the greatest concerns Meth causes among Moreno Valley law enforcement and mental health professionals is the behavior associated with Meth use.
+Continued Methamphetamine use often produces strange behavior due to brain damage.
+A survey notes 40% of individuals who use Meth experience psychotic symptoms.
 These symptoms are usually:

 - Paranoid behavior

-Visual and auditory hallucinations are common with heavy meth users.
-To illustrate the severity of hallucinations, a long-time meth user nay feel they are touching an object that doesn’t exist.
+Visual and auditory hallucinations are common with those who heavily use Meth.
+To illustrate the severity of hallucinations, someone who has used Meth long-term may feel they are touching an object that doesn’t exist.
 In some cases, they may see things that aren’t there.
-In rare, cases they may hear things that do not exist.
-The scarring from meth on meth users’ skin stems from them picking at their skin.
+In rare cases, they may hear things that do not exist.

-There are numerous reports of meth users picking at their skin because they thought bugs were crawling under their skin.
-This form of a tactile hallucination is known as “meth bugs” or “meth mites.”
-Some people have injured themselves with share objects, determined to get the bugs out of their skin.
+There are numerous reports of individuals who use Meth picking at their skin because they thought bugs were crawling under their skin.
+This form of a tactile hallucination is known as “Meth bugs” or “Meth mites.”
+Some people have injured themselves with sharp objects- determined to get the bugs out of their skin.

-Although some meth users have attempted at home detox from meth or other drugs, going cold turkey at home is not advised.
-The person may have unpredictable symptoms and need assistance.
+Although some have attempted an at home detox from Meth or other drugs, going cold turkey at home is not advised.
+An individual may have unpredictable symptoms and need medical assistance.
 In some cases, people attempting at home detoxes may not follow through with weening themselves off.
-If you or someone you love are struggling with meth, contact a treatment provider today.
+If you or someone you love are struggling with meth use, contact a treatment provider today.